 FLOATING causes all sections between it and the next ORG or bank specification to be placed at addresses automatically determined by rgblink.
+(It is, however, compatible with ALIGN below.)

 ALIGN addr, offset increases the "current address" until it is aligned to the specified boundary (i.e. the align lowest bits of the address are equal to offset).
 If offset is omitted, it is implied to be 0.
 For example, if the "current address" is \$0007, ALIGN 8 would set it to \$0100, and ALIGN 8, 10 would set it to \$000A.